-Photos: Moscow concert hall attack: Death toll rises to 115, scores injured
+Photos: Moscow concert hall attack: Death toll rises to 133, scores injured

 In Pictures

-Armed men stormed the Crocus City Hall near Moscow, shooting people and setting the building on fire with explosives.
+Armed men stormed the Crocus City Hall near Moscow, shooting people and setting the building on fire.

-Camouflage-clad gunmen with automatic weapons burst into a packed concert hall near Moscow, where the veteran rock band Picnic was to perform, shooting into the crowd and detonating explosives, setting the building on fire.
+Camouflage-clad gunmen with automatic weapons burst into a packed concert hall near Moscow, where the veteran rock band Picnic was to perform, shooting into the crowd and setting the building on fire.

 The blaze ripped through the venue, with smoke filling the building and screaming visitors rushing to emergency exits.